Read partitioned table data with PyODPS

 );

-• Save the following test data as a user_detail.txt file and upload the file to the user_detail_ods table.
+• Save the test data to the user_detail.txt file.
+Upload this file to the user_detail_ods table.

 0001,Internet,Bachelor,20190715,beijing